OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 ### 4th amendment

 A fourth amendment is required to allow the change of position of Mike Croucher to the University of Leeds.
 The principle of this amendment was accepted both by the Commission and the Steering Committee.
-Though practicalitites are not over with yet, the retroactive addition of the aprtner (and termination of USHEFFIELD) will start from 01/05/2018.
+Though practicalitites are not over with yet, the retroactive addition of the partner (and termination of USHEFFIELD) will start from 01/05/2018.

 --
 ## Work in progress